Dwight Christmas: Production

 "Dwight Christmas" was written by executive story editor Robert Padnick, marking his fourth writing credit for the series after joining the writing staff in the seventh season.
 It was directed by Charles McDougall, his first directing credit for the season.
 McDougal's first job for the series was directing its first Christmas episode during the show's second season.
-The basic plot of the episode, involving Belsnickel, had originally been conceived during the writing for fourth season and was going to air as that year's Christmas installment.
+The basic plot of the episode, involving Belsnickel, had originally been conceived during the writing for the fourth season and was going to air as that year's Christmas installment.
 However, the 2007–08 Writers Guild of America strike halted production, and the unfinished script was never used.
 According to executive producer and showrunner Greg Daniels, the writing staff wanted to use the premise for many years, but could never find a right time to implement it, until an opportunity during the show's last season presented itself.
-Before the episode aired, Kemper, in an interview with TV Guide said that "I feel like I might be expected to say this because it is the last one, but I truly love this episode so much" and that she "specifically love[s] Dwight's storyline" because "he brings in his family Christmas traditions.
+Before the episode aired, Kemper said in an interview with TV Guide that "I feel like I might be expected to say this because it is the last one, but I truly love this episode so much" and that she "specifically love[s] Dwight's storyline" because "he brings in his family Christmas traditions.
 I've always held Dwight as one of my favorite characters and now 'Dwight Christmas' just takes it to a new level."
 Fischer said that filming the last Christmas episode was "emotional" and regretted not being able to have Mindy Kaling, who portrayed Kelly Kapoor on the series, film a karaoke scene.
 This is the second episode of season nine to not feature Andy or Clark.
 Ed Helms, who portrayed Andy, left the show temporarily in the season's sixth episode "The Boat" in order to film The Hangover Part III, whereas Clark Duke, who portrayed Clark, left for a few episodes to film Kick-Ass 2.

 On June 26, 2020, it was announced that a scene where the character Nate Nickerson appeared in blackface as the mythical personage Zwarte Piet was removed from the episode in light of the George Floyd protests.